 When the Ottomans took the castle of Nógrád in 1544, Hollókő suddenly became a Borderland castle.
 The few defenders of the fort tried to prevent the Turkish raids.
 Its captain was Kapitan György who had a famous duel in 1550 with the Agha of Szanda castle, Bey Hubiar in the fields of Buják.

 Pasha Ali of Buda was taking the forts of Nógrád county one by one in 1552 and he took Hollókő, too.
-Actually, it was taken easily as the castle was abandoned because of the hostility between its captains, Imre and Zsáki András.
+It was taken easily as the castle was abandoned because of the hostility between its captains, Zsáki (Száki?)
+Imre and Zsáki András.
 Pasha Ali demanded they surrender the castle.
 Imre got frightened and wanted to cede Hollókő but his brother András refused it.
 As it turned out, Imre drew his sword on his brother and the castle fell into Ali’s hands without a gunshot in July 1552.
 Then, the Turks left behind 24 guards and went on with their campaign.

 The chief captain of Eger castle, the famous Prépostvári Balázs took the fort back by negotiations in 1593.
-According to a survey in 1596 said the castle was in a very bad condition so the Diet of 1608 ordered its reinforcement.
+According to a survey in 1596, the castle was in very bad condition so the Diet of 1608 ordered its reinforcement.
 There was just very little repair carried out, though.
-According to the records of 1652 and 1655, there were only 20 defenders in it.
+According to the records of 1652 and 1655, there were only 20 Christian defenders in it.